 The one who seemed to get it the most was council member Chang.
 “Would you feel better if the sentence about the time limit was taken out?”
 Yes.
 The answer is a resounding and reverberating yes!
 Let whatever the local parking laws are that cover the individual street cover that street.
 Why not?
 I found it odd that Councilmember Chang got it so easily, he spent the entire meeting texting on his two-way.

 Councilmember Cachola just did not understand what this conversation was about.
-He was making business plans for the individual trucks.
-It was very clear he had no concept what we were even talking about.
+He was making business plans for individual trucks.
+It was very clear he had no concept of what we were even talking about.
 He kept telling me “You come here with no solution”, but the law is made to solve no problem.
 What’s the problem with some food?
 He had an archaic solution that involved heavily regulated lunch hours.

 It misses the whole point, that you should be allowed to buy lunch from any safe vendor.
 I also think he wanted me to run for office.